Homemade Corn Dogs

 What Type of Cornmeal to Use

-Whisk to combine all the dry ingredients and evenly distribute them:
+Whisk to combine all the dry ingredients in a large mixing bowl, to evenly distribute them:

 Coat the outside in flour

-Skewer hot dogs on wooden sticks and roll the hot dogs in all-purpose flour.
+Skewer the hot dogs on wooden sticks in preparation for rolling the hot dogs in all-purpose flour.
 This helps the batter stick better to the meat.
-If you tried to dip the hot dogs without any flour, the batter would just slide right off!
+If you were to try to dip the hot dogs without any flour, the batter would just slide right off!

 Dip into the batter